nuts-foundation/nuts-specification/rfc/rfc011-verifiable-credential.md

 ## 1. Introduction

 It's to be expected that multiple parties can assert certain claims with information about a subject.
 These claims have to be structured in such a way that they are verifiable and searchable.
-Examples of such claims are a company name, or it's chamber of commerce number.
+Examples of such claims are a company name, or its chamber of commerce number.
 Users can search on the name of an organization to find out which services are supported.
 This will directly influence the interaction the user can have with the system of that organization.
 Making sure this information is correct and that it can be trusted is therefore extremely important.

 ## 2. Terminology